metrorailings/OwlBlog/content/posts/2022-circa-millions-week-10-picks.md

 _Late last year, the Commanders performed well enough on their home turf against a Philadelphia club that's fully embraced a run-first philosophy on offense.
 Can they pull that same feat off again with Carson Wentz under center instead of Taylor Heinecke?_

+Here's the good news - Heinecke is now under center instead of Wentz.

 ***

 ### Commanders +11.5